-- 6.1 The Schedule to the Order identifies those persons with an interest in the Order Land.
+- 6.1 The schedule to the Order identifies those persons with an interest in the Order Land.
 Cadent has attempted to engage constructively in meaningful discussions with all known owners and occupiers of the Order Land, with a view to acquiring the new rights needed for the Project by agreement, if at all possible, in accordance with the CPO Guidance. - 6.2 Following the optioneering exercise, Cadent identified the relevant landowners through land referencing, which commenced in October 2020.
-Cadent has undertaken a programme of engagement with each landowner and their professional advisors through written correspondence, telephone communication and face-to-face meetings where appropriate. - 6.3 Unfortunately, two of the owners whose land forms part of the Order Land have passed away in the last 12 months.
+Cadent has undertaken a programme of engagement with each landowner and their professional advisors through written correspondence, telephone communication and face-to-face meetings where appropriate. - 6.3 Two of the owners whose land forms part of the Order Land have passed away in the last 18 months.
 In relation to the first landowner, Mr Richard Robinson, Cadent had negotiated an agreed form Deed of Easement to secure the permanent easement for the Project prior to Mr Robinson's passing.
-Although the estate of Mr Robinson is being dealt with by his appointed Executors and Cadent have been in communication with them, the grant of probate has been delayed.
-Therefore, Cadent do not have any certainty as to when the Executors will have the legal authority to formally complete any voluntary agreements required for the Project. - Cadent had also engaged in continued negotiations with the second landowner, Mr Daniel Lowther, who passed away in December 2022.
-However, prior to his passing, Mr Lowther did in fact execute the agreed Deed of Easement to secure the permanent easement required for the Project.
-Unfortunately, the deed was not legally completed before Mr Lowther's passing.
-Cadent is not aware that either Executors or Administrators (as appropriate) have been appointed in relation to Mr Lowther's estate.
+Although the estate of Mr Robinson is being dealt with by his appointed Executors and Cadent have been in communication with them, the Grant of Probate was delayed and has only been granted on 9 November 2023. - 6.4 Cadent had also engaged in continued negotiations with the second landowner, Mr Daniel Lowther, who passed away in December 2022.
+However, prior to his passing, Mr Lowther did in fact execute the agreed Deed of Easement to secure the permanent easement required for the

+Project.
+The deed was not legally completed before Mr Lowther's passing.
+Cadent has not been able to obtain formal legal confirmation that either Executors or Administrators (as appropriate) have been appointed in relation to Mr Lowther's estate.
+Cadent has been seeking written confirmation as to the identity of any appointed representatives through its land agents.
+Cadent has been dealing with the appointed land agent, who has stated that he acts on behalf of the Executors of the estate of Mr Daniel Lowther.
 Nevertheless, Cadent is willing to seek to conclude a voluntary agreement with the appropriate parties once these are legally appointed.
 Cadent has also erected notices at the site of the land owned by Mr Daniel Lowther on 1, 7, 15 and 22 June 2023 to identify whether any other interests exist in relation to the land.